vdemurat/mri-super-resolution/README.md

-# mri-super-resolution
-Project that aims at enhancing the quality of knee MRIs from the Osteoarthritis Initiative using super-resolution methods.

 # Super resolution methods applied to MRI

 This project aims at enhancing the quality of knee MRIs from the Osteoarthritis Initiative using super-resolution methods.
 The following methods were tested :